 The girl went home feeling that every cell in her body had been subjected to a chemical change.
 For the first time she experienced the chaotic upheaval of Nature.
 Hitherto, she had been a boy, and would have been murderous to a Constant Nymph* on the hockey field.*

-*Note: The Constant Nymph was a bestselling 1924 Margaret Kennedy novel considered scandalous by many at the time for its depiction of adolescent female sexuality.
+*(The Constant Nymph is a bestselling 1924 Margaret Kennedy novel considered scandalous by many at the time for its depiction of adolescent female sexuality)

 Particularly interesting is White's depiction of how the characters in the novel are affected by their class sensitivities.
 Charlie, who comes of intensely respectable middle-class stock, scandalized his family be taking a follies girl as his wife (White makes it absolutely clear that Vera's livelihood consisted of removing her clothes in public).
 Both Charlie and Vera in spite of themselves are rather in awe of their friend Puggie, a bibulous sponger who tantalizingly may have been an Eton and Oxford man at one time: